 I am also proposing to introduce compulsory content on health education.
 This supports the findings from the call for evidence and engagement process, where giving children and young people the information they need to make good decisions about their own health and well-being, particularly their mental well-being, was a clear priority for many who responded.
 This directly supports the Green Paper on children and young people’s mental health, as well as our manifesto commitment to ensure all young people are taught about mental well-being.
 The focus on physical health also supports work on childhood obesity.

 Financial education is already on the curriculum in maths and citizenship, and careers education is an important part of our careers strategy.
-For these reasons, I do not consider that further economic education need be made compulsory.
+For these reasons, I do not consider that further economic education needs be made compulsory.
 I am committed, however, to improving provision of financial and careers education, and will continue to work with stakeholders to do so.
 I know that many schools successfully cover the content we have been talking about in a broader PSHE programme.
 They should continue to do so, adapting their programme to the new requirements rather than starting from scratch.
 Schools are also free to develop alternative, innovative ways to ensure that pupils receive this education, and we want good practice to be shared so that all schools can benefit.

 We have previously committed to parents having a right to withdraw their children from the sex education part of RSE, but not from relationships education in primary or secondary schools.
 A right for parents to withdraw their child up to 18 years of age is no longer compatible with English case law, nor with the European Convention on Human Rights.
 It is also clear that allowing parents to withdraw their child up to age 16 would not allow the child to opt in to sex education before the legal age of consent.
 I therefore propose to give parents the right to request that their child be withdrawn from sex education delivered as part of RSE.
 The draft guidance sets out that, unless there are exceptional circumstances, the parents’ request should be granted until three terms before the pupil reaches 16.
 At that point, if the child wishes to have sex education, the head teacher should ensure they receive it in one of those three terms.
 This preserves the parental right in most cases, but balances it with the child’s right to opt in to sex education once they are competent to do so.